kedronw/gtraining5/README.md

 what happens when local and remote are not together?

 pretty nifty for a remote repository -- I shoulda learned this stuff a while ago...

+relearning what I did at the end of December